Judaean Desert: Etymology

 The term מִדְבַּר יְהוּדָה originates in the Hebrew Bible, and it is mentioned in Judges and Psalms.

 It is sometimes known as יְשִׁימוֹן Yeshimon, meaning desert or wildland, or yet Wilderness of Judah or Wilderness of Judaea, among others.

+Similarly, the Arabic name برية الخليل, Bariyat El-Khalil (sometimes stylized 'El-Bariyah') means Wilderness of Hebron.

 Geography

 The Judaean Desert lies east of Jerusalem and descends to the Dead Sea.
 The Judaean Desert stretches from the northeastern Negev to the east of Beit El, and is marked by natural terraces with escarpments.
 It ends in a steep escarpment dropping to the Dead Sea and the Jordan Valley.
 The Judaean Desert is characterized by the topography of a plateau that ends in the east in a cliff.
 It is crossed by numerous wadis flowing from west to east and has many ravines, most of them deep, from 366 m in the west to 183 m in the east.
 The Judaean Desert is an area with a special morphological structure along the east of the Judaean Mountains.

 A study by the Hebrew University of Jerusalem of an underground water reservoir beneath the Judaean Desert known as the Judaea Group Aquifer, found that the aquifer begins in the Judaean Mountains and flows in a northeasterly direction towards the Dead Sea with outflows at the Tsukim, Kane, Samar and Ein-Gedi springs.
 The rain-fed aquifer contains an average yearly volume of some 100 e6m3 of water.